 As product candidates proceed through preclinical studies to late-stage clinical trials towards potential approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize processes and results.
+As an example, we expect to utilize an oral solution formulation of IMR-687 for clinical development in pediatric and adolescent populations with SCD that will differ from the oral tablet formulation of IMR-687 we have used in our clinical trials to date.
 Such changes carry the risk that they will not achieve these intended objectives.
 Any of these changes could cause IMR-687 to perform differently and affect the results of planned clinical trials or other future clinical trials conducted with the materials manufactured using altered processes.
 Such changes may also require additional testing, FDA notification or FDA approval.
 This could delay completion of clinical trials, require the conduct of bridging clinical trials or the repetition of one or more clinical trials, increase clinical trial costs, delay approval of IMR-687 and jeopardize our ability to commence sales and generate revenue.